-THE SHAMROCK is a plant synonymous with St Patrick’s Day.
+THE SHAMROCK is a plant synonymous with Ireland, its people and, of course - St Patrick’s Day.

 12. The White Clover or Trifolium Repens is the traditional variety of clover recognized as a shamrock and most commonly has three leaves.

 11. The term shamrock comes from the Irish word seamróg or seamair óg, which translates as little clover.